Science-fiction fanzine: Semiprozines

-During the 1970s and 1980s, some fanzines—especially sercon (serious and constructive) zines devoted to sf and fantasy criticism, and newszines such as Locus—became more professional journals, produced by desktop publishing programs and offset printing.
+During the 1970s and 1980s, some fanzines—especially sercon (serious and constructive) zines devoted to science fiction and fantasy criticism, and newszines such as Locus—became more professional journals, produced by desktop publishing programs and offset printing.
 These new magazines were labeled "semiprozines", and were eventually sold rather than traded, and paid their contributors.
 Some semiprozines publish original fiction.
-The Hugo Awards recognized semiprozines as a separate category from fanzines in 1984 after Locus won the award for best fanzine several years running.
-(See Hugo Award for Best Semiprozine).
+The Hugo Awards recognized semiprozines as a separate category from fanzines in 1984 after Locus won the award for best fanzine several years running (See Hugo Award for Best Semiprozine).
 Well-known semiprozines include Locus, Ansible, The New York Review of Science Fiction, and Interzone.

 APAs

 Amateur press associations (APAs) publish fanzines made up of the contributions of the individual members collected into an assemblage or bundle called an apazine.

 The first science-fiction APA was the Fantasy Amateur Press Association (FAPA) formed by a group of science-fiction fans in 1937.
 Some APAs are still active as hardcopy publications, and some are published as virtual "e-zines", distributed on the internet.